Skip to footer content

 End Sub

 This code snippet demonstrates several key concepts.
 First, it captures form data by iterating through Windows Forms controls.
 Then, it builds an HTML representation with proper formatting using CSS styles.
 Finally, IronPDF's RenderUrlAsPdf method variant RenderHtmlAsPdf converts this HTML into a PDF document with professional formatting.
 The method handles all PDF content generation automatically, ensuring your forms are accurately represented in the output file with the specified file name.
-A similar approach is used when creating a new document from a web page or URL.
+A similar approach works when creating a new document from a web page or URL.

 For forms with complex graphics or custom drawing, you can capture the form as an image.
 The following code snippet shows this approach: